parent with young girl in the park

 Next steps

-Setting up a trust does need professional advice, and there are potential tax charges to consider, many of which are negated in the family and owner managed business environment with the correct claims.
+Setting up a Trust does need professional advice, and there are potential tax charges to consider, many of which are negated in the family and owner managed business environment with the correct claims.
 Where they don’t work, families might consider a Family Investment Company (FIC) or partnership as an alternative.
-You can read more about Trusts on our Family Investment Companies insight.
+You can read more about Trusts tax implications and Family Investment Companies in our insights.

 Contact us